 Happy New Year, Loyal Reader!
 I can hardly believe it’s 2014 already – truly, where does the time go?!
-I’ve stayed away from my blog for awhile, partly due to slow internet at my parents’ house, where I’ve spent the last three weeks; and partly due to a simple promise to give myself some R&R. Mission accomplished, I’m back in Mexico City and ready to make this a productive year.
+I stayed away from my blog for awhile, partly due to slow internet at my parents’ house, where I have spent the last three weeks; and partly due to a simple promise to give myself some R&R. Mission accomplished, I’m back in Mexico City and ready to make this a productive year.

 So what have I been up to?
 In addition to spending quality time with the ‘rents, I visited Chicago for five wonderful days and nights.
 I hadn’t been there since the July 2011 wedding of my friend Miles, and it seemed a good place to lay over en route to Tennessee.

 It is no secret that Chicago is a cold place to be most Decembers.
 In this context, “cold” is a word to be used loosely.
 Some years, December is a brisk – but bearable – 35 degrees.
 Every so many years, you can get away with a light jacket and scarf.
 Then there are years like 2013, when December temperatures hover in the single digits, sometimes with a negative sign before the number.
 As it happens, my visit to Chicago took place during one such year.

 Cold!
 I stayed with friends in Old Town and was sure to pack long underwear for the trip.
 Though cold, it was also quite sunny, with a solid coating of snow to boot.
 The sun and the snow made for optimal photography conditions, so I braved the elements and snapped picture after picture of Old Town, Lincoln Park, Grant and Millennium Parks, and of Lake Michigan and the Magnificent Mile.
 At the risk of sounding presumptuous, I was quite pleased by the results.
 You can check out my Facebook page to view 40 or so of my favorite shots.